Hundred Years' War: Historical significance

 The French victory marked the end of a long period of instability that had begun with the Norman Conquest (1066), when William the Conqueror added "King of England" to his titles, becoming both the vassal to (as Duke of Normandy) and the equal of (as king of England) the king of France.

 When the war ended, England was bereft of its continental possessions, leaving it with only Calais on the Continent (until 1558).
 The war destroyed the English dream of a joint monarchy and led to the rejection in England of all things French, although the Anglo-Norman, which had served as the language of the ruling classes and commerce there from the time of the Norman conquest, left its mark in English vocabulary.
 English became the official language in 1362 and French was no longer used for teaching from 1385.

 National feeling that emerged from the war unified both France and England further.
 Despite the devastation on its soil, the Hundred Years' War accelerated the process of transforming France from a feudal monarchy to a centralised state.
-In England the political and financial troubles which emerged from the defeat were a major cause of the War of the Roses (1455–1487).
+In England the political and financial troubles which emerged from the defeat were a major cause of the Wars of the Roses (1455–1487).